josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

     --output_directory=${EXPORT_DIR}
 ```

 You have now in your ${EXPORT_DIR} the frozen graph `frozen_inference_graph.pb`.
 This file, together with you new `label_map.pbtxt`, is the input to the Jupyter notebook as described in section [ii.
 Choose and test a model from the Model Zoo](#ii-choose-and-test-a-model-from-the-model-zoo).
+We got the following results:

 General picture|Udacity Simulator
 :-:|:-:
 ![alt-text-1](imgs/pre-trained-inference-1.png "title-1") | ![alt-text-2](imgs/pre-trained-inference-3.png "title-3")

+As you can see, now instead of "Traffic light" we get the traffic light status as defined in our `label_map.pbtxt` :)